mcneece/eSignature-Portal/README.md

 <img src="Docs/readme_imgs/home_screen.png">

 #### Training Material:
-The training material is Adobe's Helpx articles and videos curated by their support team.
-The helpx training videos and articles are maintained by Adobe and open to the public.
-The training videos which can be accessed by clicking 'watch videos' on the eSignature Support Portal are easily consumable since they are 2-4 minutes in length.
+The training material is Adobe's Helpx articles and experience league videos curated by their support team.
+The training videos and articles are maintained by Adobe and open to the public.
+The training videos which can be accessed on the eSignature Support Portal are easily consumable since they are 2-4 minutes in length.
 These videos can be anything from setting up agreement routing to creating a workflow.
-While the beginners guide is a HTML file that helps a new user setup and start using Adobe Acrobat Sign for the first time, it focuses on setting up your signature and updating your user profile and other beginning processes to setup a user for success with the tool.
+This videos are extremely helpful to our organization to reduce tickets caused by customer knowledge gaps for tasks in Adobe Acrobat Sign.

 #### High Level Overview of Acrobat Sign:
 This is just a simple paragraph that introduces the user to Acrobat Sign and eSignature for UHG.
 It lets the user understand that this product is for capturing eSignatures which can help reduce postage costs, paper footprints, automate routing, and expedite the signature process.